astrohackerx/spl402/sdk/README.md

 **SPL-402: Solana Payment Layer 402** - HTTP-native payments for Solana blockchain

-A lightweight, zero-dependency implementation of HTTP 402 Payment Required for Solana.
+A lightweight implementation of HTTP 402 Payment Required for Solana.
 Accept direct wallet-to-wallet payments on your API endpoints with no middlemen, platforms, or facilitators.

-Now with **Solana Attestation Service (SAS)** integration for on-chain server identity verification and decentralized API discovery.
+Includes **Solana Attestation Service (SAS)** integration for on-chain server identity verification and decentralized API discovery.

 ## Installation